Skip to main content

 1. Click the connection name button in the toolbar

-3. Click any connection to switch to it immediately
+3. Click any connection to switch immediately

 4. Click Manage Connections… to open the full connection manager